sumir0/cu0/readme.md

   //! @note not supported on all platforms yet
   //! @note executable can be run by a process const auto executable = cu0::Executable{ .binary = "a.out" };
-  //! @note optional contains a process if it was created const std::variant<cu0::Process, cu0::Process::CreateError> variant =
+  //! @note variant contains a process if it was created and error code else const std::variant<cu0::Process, cu0::Process::CreateError> variant =
       cu0::Process::create(executable);
   if (!std::holds_alternative<cu0::Process>(variant)) {